tommsawyer/collect/README.md

 ## Motivation

 Sometimes I need to quickly collect all pprof profiles for future optimization.
-Its very frustrating to do it with long curl commands like:
+It's very frustrating to do it with long curl commands like:
 ```bash
 $ curl -sK -v http://localhost:8080/debug/pprof/heap > heap.out && curl -sK -v http://localhost:8080/debug/pprof/allocs > allocs.out && curl -sK -v http://localhost:8080/debug/pprof/goroutine > goroutine.out && curl -sK -v http://localhost:8080/debug/pprof/profile > profile.out && curl -o ./trace "http://localhost:8080/debug/pprof/trace?debug=1&seconds=20"

 ```

-Also it:
+Also:
-- doesnt run concurrently, resulting in slow execution
+- it doesn't run concurrently, resulting in slow execution
-- you have to manually move profiles to some directories if you want to store them for future comparsion
+- you have to manually move profiles to some directories if you want to store them for future comparison
 - you need to wait for the command to complete and run it again if you want to collect profiles several times

 ## Usage